 Wrapping Things Up

 And there you have it!
-Step up your privacy game to the next level this Privacy Awareness Week 2018 with these online privacy tips for millennials and keep your personal information safe from the wrong hands.
+Step up your privacy game to the next level this Privacy Awareness Week 2023 with these online privacy tips for young adults and keep your personal information safe from the wrong hands.